Gunivers/Bookshelf/docs/math.md

 :Inputs:

    (execution) `as <entities>`
-   : the entities you want to perform the calculation on
+   : The entities you want to perform the calculation on

    (score) `@s bs.var0`
-   : the value you want to calculate the arccosine of, shifted by 3 digits (1,2345 -> 1234) for better precision in integer scores
+   : The value you want to calculate the arccosine of, shifted by 3 digits (1,2345 -> 1234) for better precision in integer scores

 :Output:

    (score) `@s bs.res0`
-   : the result of the calculation, in degrees (not shifted)
+   : The result of the calculation, in degrees (not shifted)

 :Example: